What should Mexico do?

 - INECC is assessing linkages between the pandemic and air pollution

-- Mexico City is preparing a 1.5 aligned climate strategy.
-The City also has a recovery plan which includes environmental aspects but its not the case at the national level
+Mexico City already has its Climate Action Plan to set the emissions of the City in the 1.5°C pathway to comply with the Paris Agreement.
+The City also has a recovery plan which includes environmental aspects but its not the case at the national level.

 - Strong economic development: the falling cost of RE makes it more cost-competitive than fossil fuel-based technologies.
 A WRI study finds that clean energy policies could result in savings of USD 5 billion in government expenditure over the next decade